UPDD – Gesture and Inking

 Tablet/Pen device inputs are always passed into the system as tablet events.
 Pen nib and co-ordinate information bypasses the gesture engine, i.e. is not processed for gesture consideration.

-Currently there is no support for the pen upper side switch (as seen on Wacom pen devices).
+Currently there is no support for the pen upper side switch (as seen on Wacom pen type devices).

 QT – Cross platform development tool